enochnord/JS-Arrays-Objects/README.md

 # JS-Arrays/Objects
-Practice problems and a small movie database with arrays and objects using JavaScript
+Practice problems and a small movie database with arrays and objects using JavaScript.